Restore the Natural Look and Feel of Teeth

 Finalizing the Composite

-The cost of fillings is significantly covered by most insurance companies due to their routine nature and effectiveness in preventing dental problems.
-Under a typical insurance plan, you can expect to pay anywhere from $100 to $250+ for fillings.
-Without dental insurance, the cost can range from $260 to $500 and above, particularly for multiple fillings.
+Most insurance plans cover a significant portion of the cost for fillings due to their common use and role in preventing further dental issues.
+If you have insurance, you can typically expect to pay between $100 and $250+ for a filling.
+Without insurance, the cost can range from $260 to $500 or more, especially for multiple fillings.

-When determining the cost of your treatment, we consider several crucial factors:
+When determining the cost of your treatment, we take into account several important factors:

-– The amount of time necessary to meet your specific needs.
+- The amount of time needed to address your specific needs.

 Contact us today